stjeanner/greeter/README.md

-automated greeter for greeting a single person
+automated greeter for greeting the entire Star Wars crew